npat-efault/picocom/picocom.1.md

 **--lower-rts**

 :   Lower the RTS control signal after opening the serial port (by
-    default RTS is raised after open implicitely by the OS).
+    default RTS is raised after open).
 Only supported when flow-control mode is not set to RTS/CTS, ignored otherwise.
 Only supported in Linux.

 **--lower-dtr**

 :   Lower the DTR control signal after opening the serial port (by
-    default DTR is raised after open implicitely by the OS).
+    default DTR is raised after open).
 Only supported in Linux.

 **--help** | **-h**